 Badlands, Custer’s Last Stand country, and the Powder River.

-Main towns: Miles City, Glendive, Forsyth, Hardin, Colstrip, Baker, Ekalaka, Broadus, Wibaux, Terry, Ashland, Lame Deer, Busby, Lodge Grass, Plevna, Hysham, Ismay.
+Main towns: Miles City, Glendive, Forsyth, Hardin, Colstrip, Baker, Ekalaka, Broadus, Wibaux, Terry, Ashland, Lame Deer, Busby, Lodge Grass, Plevna, Hysham, Ismay, Ryegate.

 For more on planning a trip through these regions, see my guide to the 27 best things to do in Montana and the Montana travel map.